Online CBT Therapy

 Can I cancel a session after booking?

-Yes, you can cancel your session free of charge with at least 24 hours' notice.
-Please refer to this link to learn more about cancellation policy.
-Payment for sessions is collected in advance, and appointments can only be confirmed once payment has been received.
-This ensures your session time is reserved exclusively for you.
-You are welcome to cancel your session free of charge with at least 24 hours' notice.
-Cancellations made with less than 24 hours' notice are non-refundable.
+Yes, you can cancel your session free of charge with at least 48 hours' notice.
+Cancellations made with less than 48 hours’ notice are non-refundable.
 Refunds will also be issued if your therapist is unavailable, which is a rare occurrence.
 In that situation, you would be offered either a full refund for the session or the option to reschedule at no extra cost.

 What should I do if I feel unable to keep myself safe?